Macau Budget Hotels (The Worst)

 The Towns Well Motel carries the distinction of being the most disgusting hotel on this list, and it’s not particularly close.
 One step out of the elevator and I was instantly engulfed by the thick stale stench of old cigarette smoke, something I hadn’t smelled in 30 years.
 It instantly reminded me of visiting my Grandmother in the 1980’s, a woman wasting away in a tiny wretched shack drinking out the last days of her life.
 In fact, I still do not know and am not aware of the circumstances surrounding her death, that’s how close we all were.

 Anyway, the Towns Well Motel is foul and really scraping the bottom of the barrel in terms of accommodation in Macau.
-The wooden table and chair need immediate replacing and belong in a dumpster somewhere, being in such condition and quality that not even the homeless would take them.
+The wooden table and chair need immediate replacing and belong in a dumpster somewhere, being of such condition and quality that not even the homeless would use them.
 The carpet looked 20 years old and had holes in it, while the AC was a cheap unit that had trouble keeping the temperature at 25 degrees Celsius.
 One bed was fine while the other one was on its last legs, its springs starting to misbehave and come out the top.
 Luckily for me there were two of them so I just slept on the good one.

 Check in was conducted via translation software, as in he typed what he wanted to say then showed it to me.
 Obviously that’s not a glaring indictment, just don’t expect much in the way of help or small talk if you live there.
 He did let me pay $200 for the deposit, instead of $300, which was appreciated.